Similan Islands

 Nature.
 The lush flora includes eucalyptus, jackfruit, bamboo, and rattan, while the fauna features monkeys, squirrels, langurs, flying foxes, and exotic birds.

 A unique feature of the Similan Islands is the presence of giant boulders on the southern and western shores.
 On Island No. 8, you’ll find a famous 25-meter-high landmark called “Sail Rock”, which has a viewing platform.
 Climbing it is easy, and the breathtaking views from the top make it worthwhile.
-Remarkably, this rock is balanced on the cliff edge as if by magic.
+This rock is miraculously balanced on a single edge, leading to a fun tourist tradition of placing small branches underneath for support.

 Sail Rock